Association for Logic Programming (ALP)

 - 13 months: Finalize the final form of the program committee and initiate a discussion on invited speakers and tutorialists with the program committee.

 - 12 months: Send out the invitations to invited speakers and tutorialists.
 The invited speakers should be asked to submit a paper to the proceedings.
-Sample letters are available from the administrative secretary.
+Send the call for papers and the call for workshops proposals.

 - 7-8 months: Deadline for submissions.